What does the Bayesian method promise you?

 Access your Bayesian results

-It is not possible to access the Bayesian report page in the following cases: 100% of your traffic is diverted to the original; the number of visitors to your experiment is 0.
+Note: You can’t access the Bayesian results page in the following cases: 100% of your traffic is diverted to the original; the number of visitors to your experiment is 0.

 The Bayesian results page